Time on Daml Ledgers¶

 rt_TX is another property of a transaction.

-and is assigned by the ledger when the transaction is recorded on the ledger.
+and it is assigned by the backing storage mechanism when the transaction is persisted.

-The record time should be an intuitive representation of “real time”, but the Daml ledger model does not prescribe how exactly the record time is assigned.
-Each ledger implementation might use a different way of representing time in a distributed setting - for details, contact your ledger operator.
+The record time should be an intuitive representation of “real time”, but the Daml abstract ledger model does not prescribe exactly how to assign the record time.
+Each persistence technology might use a different way of representing time in a distributed setting.

 The ledger time of a valid transaction